soffes/blog/published/2006-04-10-quote-of-the-week/quote-of-the-week.markdown

 ---
-title: Quote of the Week
+tags:
-categories: quote
+- quote
 ---

+# Quote of the Week

 > O Christ
 > Be the center of my life